James Myers | Operatic Baritone

 Mr Myers maintains an active private voice studio and has served on the faculty of George Mason University.
 His students have gone on to professional engagements and acceptance into leading conservatories.
 He is a member of the National Association of Teachers of Singing (NATS) and the American Guild of Musical Artists (AGMA).

 This is a 3 minute video showcasing short clips from several different performances from operas and other classical works.
-Includes clips from the opera, Il Trovatore by Verdi, The Last Seven Words of Christ by composer Joseph Haydn, the baritone solo from the Faure Requiem and more.
+Includes clips from the opera, Il Trovatore by Verdi, The Last Seven Words of Christ by composer Joseph Haydn, the baritone solo from the Faure Requiem, the aria Questo Amor from Edgar by Puccini and more.

 James Myers sings the Italian opera aria, "Forse in quel cor sensibile" from Roberto Devereux by composer Gaetano Donizetti.
 Sung in Italian with English subtitles edited into the video.